-The results of the Kindergarten comparisons showed that the difference in growth between treatment and comparison students was statistically significant on four of the six tests.
-Students receiving Kindergarten Fundations[®] achieved higher rates of growth on the DIBELS FSF, LNF, and NWF subscales, as well as the overall DIBELS Composite score.
+The results of the kindergarten comparisons showed that the difference in growth between treatment and comparison students was statistically significant on four of the six tests.
+Students receiving Fundations Level K (kindergarten) achieved higher rates of growth on the DIBELS FSF, LNF, and NWF subscales in addition to the overall DIBELS Composite score.

-Although the ANOVA results essentially confirm the results of the comparisons, the regression analyses provide stronger suggestion of the effects of Fundations[®] on student achievement.
-While controlling for effects of possible demographic and behavioral (i.e., attendance) confounds, the regression analyses establish that Fundations[®] implementation is associated with better performance on one of six tested DIBELS scores in Kindergarten: Letter Naming Fluency.
+Although the ANOVA results essentially confirm the results of the comparisons, the regression analyses provide a stronger suggestion of the effects of Fundations on student achievement.
+While controlling for effects of possible demographic and behavioral (i.e., attendance) confounds, the regression analyses establish that Fundations implementation is associated with better performance on one of six tested DIBELS scores in kindergarten: LNF.

-As indicated above LNF is a critically important and telling factor of the potential for developing literacy in younger students.
+As indicated above, LNF is a critically important and telling factor of the potential for developing literacy in younger students.
 Alphabetic Knowledge, as measured in this subtest, is a strong predictor of how easily a child will learn to read.